Italy remembers victims of L'Aquila earthquake on 14th anniversary

-Italy marks the 14th anniversary of the 6.3-magnitude earthquake that struck the city of L'Aquila in the early hours of 6 April 2009, killing 309 people, leaving 70,000 homeless and devastating more than 50 villages in the central Abruzzo region.
+Italy on Sunday marks the 16th anniversary of the 6.3-magnitude earthquake that struck the city of L'Aquila in the early hours of 6 April 2009, killing 309 people.

-On Wednesday night local residents held the traditional torchlit procession through the streets of L'Aquila and a huge blue beam of light was projected into the sky from the central Piazza Duomo.
+On Saturday night local residents held the traditional torchlit procession through the streets of L'Aquila, and a huge blue beam of light was projected into the sky from the central Piazza Duomo.

 At 03.32, church bells rang out 309 times, once for each person that died under the rubble.

-Works to reconstruct buildings in L'Aquila are still underway, 14 years after the city was devastated by the deadly earthquake.
+Recovery has been a slow process, with works to reconstruct some buildings in L'Aquila still underway 16 years after the city was devastated by the deadly earthquake.

 General Info